rudenko9/rails-index-show-new-create-lab-online-web-pt-021119/README.md

-# Index, Show, New, Create Lab
+i have # Index, Show, New, Create Lab

 ## Objectives